MaheepChaudhary/Computer-Vision/README.md

-# OpenCV
+# Computer Vision
-Here are some programs of manipulating images for our use using OpenCV
+Here are some programs of Computer vision practised to enhance my knowledge of Computer Vision.
+I used the libraries like OpenCV to build the programs.